DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 When it is nonzero, `<control>` carries PQ control data, currently a stateless resumption ticket.

 The response padding is computed over the whole `<control-len> <control> <resolver-response>` plaintext, so the decrypted payload keeps the usual length alignment.

+Over UDP, the complete encrypted packet is subject to the response-size rule, so the `<control-len>` field, the `<control>` block, and the padding all count against the size of the query that triggered the response.

+When that budget is too tight to include a control block, the resolver MUST send the response with `<control-len>` zero, withholding ticket issuance or renewal, before resorting to DNS truncation: a withheld ticket costs at most one future key exchange, while a truncated response always costs the client a TCP round trip.

 A PQ client removes the control block after decryption and forwards the unmodified DNS response.